Ashburton, Devon

 Ashburton is a town on the south-southeastern edge of Dartmoor in Devon, England, adjacent to the A38.
 The town is 20 miles (32 km) northeast of Plymouth and 17 miles (27 km) southwest of Exeter.

-It was formerly important as a stannary town (a centre for the administration of tin mining), and remains the largest town within the national park.
-Ashburton has two pubs within the centre of town and six restaurants/cafés.
+It was formerly important as a stannary town (a centre for the administration of tin mining) and remains the largest town in the national park.
+Ashburton has two pubs in the centre of town and six restaurants/cafés.
 The town is also part of the electoral ward named Ashburton and Buckfastleigh, the population of which at the 2011 census was 7,718.

 History

-The town's name derives from the Old English æsc-burna-tun meaning 'farm/settlement with a stream frequented by ash trees'.
+The name of the town derives from the Old English æsc-burna-tun meaning 'farm/settlement with a stream frequented by ash trees'.

-The name is recorded in the Domesday Book (1086) as Essebretone.
+The name is recorded in Domesday Book (1086) as Essebretone.
 Ashburton was then the main town of the Parish of Ashburton, in Teignbridge Hundred.
-During the English Civil War, Ashburton was a temporary refuge for Royalist troops fleeing after their defeat by General Fairfax at nearby Bovey Tracey.
+In the late Middle Ages the guild of St Lawrence had effectively become the town council.
+During the English Civil War Ashburton was a temporary refuge for Royalist troops fleeing after their defeat by General Fairfax at nearby Bovey Tracey.

-The population in the 1841 census was 3,841 inhabitants.
+The population in the 1841 census was 3,841.

-The town was the terminus of the Buckfastleigh, Totnes and South Devon Railway that opened on 1 May 1872.
+The town was the terminus of the Buckfastleigh, Totnes and South Devon Railway, which opened on 1 May 1872.
 Ashburton railway station closed to passengers in November 1958 although goods traffic on the line continued until 7 September 1962.
-Links to Buckfastleigh and Totnes are maintained by Country Bus route 88 which also serves Newton Abbot.
+Links to Buckfastleigh and Totnes are maintained by Country Bus route 88, which also serves Newton Abbot.

-Ashburton used to be famous for a beverage known as Ashburton Pop, possibly a type of champagne, the recipe of which was lost with the brewer in 1765.
+Ashburton used to be famous for a beverage known as Ashburton Pop, possibly a type of champagne, the recipe for which was lost with the death of the brewer in 1765.

 Ashburton Carnival is one of the oldest, possibly the oldest, surviving in Devon.
-Written records date it back to 1891, but it is believed to have been started in the mid-1880s to raise funds for a new hospital.
+Written records date it back to 1891 but it is believed to have been started in the mid-1880s to raise funds for a new hospital.

-Ashburton Golf Club (now defunct) was founded in 1910.
-The club continued into the 1920s.
+Ashburton Golf Club was founded in 1910 and continued into the 1920s.

 Ashmoor Hockey Club was formed in 2003 and plays at South Dartmoor Community College.

-Ashburton Cookery School & Chefs Academy, located to the north of the town, was founded in 1992.
+Ashburton Cookery School & Chefs Academy, to the north of the town, was founded in 1992.

 Politics

 Ashburton was the first place to elect a candidate of the Official Monster Raving Loony Party to public office.
 The candidate was Alan Hope, a local publican, who was elected unopposed to Ashburton Town Council in 1989.
 He subsequently became deputy mayor and later mayor of Ashburton.

-The town is one of a few to still annually appoint a portreeve or 'port warden'.
-Others are Laugharne, Beccles, Callington (where the name is given to the council chairman), and Yeovil.
+The town is one of a few still to appoint a portreeve or 'port warden’ annually.
+Others are Laugharne, Beccles, Callington (where the name is given to the council chairman) and Yeovil.